 In addition to the assignments, it is highly advised to frequently complete additional problems appearing in the course notes and textbook(s).
 Doing so will give you the practice needed to succeed in the course.
-You should expect some exam problems to be based on problems encountered in the course materials and examples worked out in class.
+You should expect some test/exam problems to be based on problems encountered in the course materials and examples worked out in class.

 Midterms: There will be two equally-weighted, in-class midterms, 50 minutes in duration.
 Midterm 1 will cover Week 1-4.
 Midterm 2 will cover Week 4-8.
 Use of a calculator or other aids is not permitted.
 A student who obtains an academic consideration to miss a midterm test from their faculty counselling office will be given the opportunity to write a makeup within 1 week.
 If an academic consideration is obtained for the makeup as well, the student is assigned a score in such a way that their class rank on the midterm matches their class rank on the final exam.
+Calculators and other aids are not permitted.

 Final Exam: The final exam is cumulative and 3 hours long.
-It will be scheduled by the university during the final exam period April 13 - 30, 2023.
+It will be scheduled by the university during the final exam period April 11 - 30, 2023.
 You should not make travel arrangements until you know the timing of all of your exams.
+Calculators and other aids are not permitted.